xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 5.1 Phase one requirements

 In section 4, a subset of the requirements is called out as belonging to phase one.
-In this version, theme will be providing an intelligent editor which can validate structural elements in text through an interface to the meta-model.
+In this version, the theme of the phase one requirements will be providing an intelligent editor which can validate structural elements in text through an interface to the meta-model.
 Textual persistence and signature editing will be pushed to a later phase.

+5.2 Verifier

+Any path that is taken must consider the ability to single step using verifier.
+Since OAL instances are still parsed by the OAL parser from the `Action_Semantics` string, no extra work must be done to provide line and column information to verifier.
+The `org.xtuml.debug.ui` plugin handles source location and will not care what the underlying editor is.
+Since the parser will continue to populate the model data debugging shall continue to work.

+5.3 Options using Xtext

-5.2 OOA of OOA interface
+5.3.1 OOA of OOA interface with Xtext

 By far the largest technical challenge presented by these requirements is how to parse the textual OAL and link to instances of structural xtUML elements.